-UNFPA's Regional Office continued to leverage our Strategic Investment Facility (SIF) to unlock catalytic investments in reproductive health initiatives.
-In the Philippines, this resulted in an agreement between UNFPA and the Department of Health, leveraging UNFPA's catalytic \$500,000 SIF investment to mobilize a larger \$39 million from the Asian Development Bank's Universal Health Coverage Policy Loan.
+The Regional Office continued to leverage UNFPA's Strategic Investment Facility (SIF) to unlock catalytic investments in reproductive health initiatives.
+In the Philippines, this resulted in an agreement between UNFPA and the Department of Health, leveraging a catalytic \$500,000 SIF investment to mobilize a larger \$39 million from the Asian Development Bank's Universal Health Coverage Policy Loan.
 Under a similar SIF arrangement in Indonesia, UNFPA is working with a pool of International Financial Institutions and the Ministry of Health to ensure the inclusion of Emergency Obstetric and Newborn Care equipment in a \$615 million primary health care enhancement loan.
-UNFPA also introduced new financing models in 2024.
-In Malaysia and Indonesia, Islamic finance mechanisms are being scaled up to support sexual reproductive health and gender-based violence programmes, broadening the sustainable funding options for national partners.
-Engaging the private sector UNFPA expanded private sector partnerships across Bangladesh, India, Indonesia, Papua New Guinea, Sri Lanka, and Viet Nam.
+UNFPA's Regional Office also supported Malaysia and Indonesia in scaling up Islamic finance mechanisms to support sexual reproductive health and gender-based violence programmes, broadening the sustainable funding options for national partners.
+Engaging the private sector The Regional Office expanded private sector partnerships across Bangladesh, India, Indonesia, Papua New Guinea, Sri Lanka, and Viet Nam.
 These efforts integrate sexual and reproductive health and rights services into workplace programmes, helping employees access essential care and creating more inclusive, health-supportive work environments.
-Under this programme, and leveraging UNFPA's Return-on-Investment Tool (ROI-T), UNFPA is also developing business cases to demonstrate the economic returns for businesses in investing in sexual and reproductive health and rights services and products in the workplace.
+Under this programme, and leveraging UNFPA's Return-on-Investment Tool (ROI-T), we are also developing business cases to demonstrate the economic returns for businesses in investing in sexual and reproductive health and rights services and products in the workplace.

 In 2024, a business case was developed in India (Shahi Exports Pvt.
 Ltd), and six more are under development in Bangladesh, Indonesia, India, Sri Lanka, and Viet Nam.
 With these partnerships, UNFPA has the potential to reach 500,000 beneficiaries, mostly women, employed by these companies.
-Complementing these initiatives, UNFPA has led capacitybuilding efforts through e-learning courses and executive seminars for country representatives in the region to implement innovative financing strategies and engage with international financial institutions.
+Complementing these initiatives, the Regional Office has led capacity-building efforts through e-learning courses and executive seminars for country representatives in the region to implement innovative financing strategies and engage with international financial institutions.
 ADVANCING DISABILITY INCLUSION

 UNFPA is committed to ensuring that sexual reproductive health services are inclusive of women and girls with disabilities, both in development and humanitarian contexts.
 In 2024, this was reflected in new tools, partnerships, and programming designed to address access barriers and support rights-based, inclusive care.
 Inclusive tools and tailored support A disability-inclusive midwifery training package-Caring for Pregnant Women with Disabilities-was developed in partnership with the Burnet Institute, informed by country needs and expert consultations and scheduled for rollout in 2025.
-In collaboration with the Global Disability Innovation Hub, UNFPA developed customized dignity kits for women and girls with disabilities in humanitarian settings.
+11 the Regional Office developed customized dignity kits for women and girls with disabilities in humanitarian settings.
 Consultations in Afghanistan, Bangladesh, Fiji, Indonesia, and Sri Lanka helped shape kit contents, distribution strategies, and accessibility features.
-UNFPA supported these efforts by developing a new guidance on consultation methodologies with persons with disabilities, relevant organizations and caregivers, to strengthen inclusive practices in humanitarian programming.
+UNFPA's Asia and the Pacific Regional Office supported these efforts by developing a new guidance on consultation methodologies with persons with disabilities, relevant organizations and caregivers, to strengthen inclusive practices in humanitarian programming.
 Cash and Voucher Assistance programmes also became more inclusive in 2024.
 In Myanmar, disability-inclusive guidance was co-developed to provide practical recommendations, while Sri Lanka began drafting guidelines for sexual and reproductive health support.
 In Bangladesh, women and girls with disabilities received cash for assistive devices during two flood responses.
 Ending obstetric fistula A regional campaign to eliminate obstetric fistula was launched in 2024, featuring a powerful video linking fistula and child marriage in Nepal, alongside stories of recovery and resilience from Bangladesh, Nepal, and Pakistan.
 Country briefs from Afghanistan, Bangladesh, Nepal, and Pakistan highlighted national progress in ending fistula and ensuring access to treatment and care.
+In collaboration with the Global Disability Innovation Hub,